lovecrafts/awsadvent/index.md

 * nginx with lua support
 * python3

 We're going to build a python3 sidecar AuthService that validates the JWT token and passes the validated headers back to nginx.
 Nginx will then forward those headers to your own application behind the ALB.
+The application does not need to know anything about how the authentication is done, and could even be a static site.
+Applications such as Grafana and Jenkins can use the Proxy Headers as a trusted identity.

 The `AuthService` sidecar runs locally along side the Nginx instance and has strictly controlled timeouts.
 If the JWT authorisation is required and the service is down, nginx will serve a `503: Service Unavailable`.
+If the user is authenticated but not in the list of approved domains, the nginx will serve a `401: Access denied`.

 Below shows the standard request path for an initial login to a Cognito ALB.